robertjd/stormpath-framework-spec/password-reset.md

 Default: `false`

-If `true`, then once a user has successfully reset their password, they will be automatically logged in and redirected to `stormpath.web.login.nextUri`.
+If `true`, then once a user has successfully reset their password, they will be automatically logged in and redirected to `stormpath.web.login.nextPath`.

 <a href="#top">Back to Top</a>

-#### uri
+#### path

 Default: `/change`

-The URI that we'll attach an interceptor to for requests, if `enabled` is `true`.
+The path that we'll attach an interceptor to for requests, if `enabled` is `true`.

 <a href="#top">Back to Top</a>

-#### <a name="change-error-uri"></a> errorUri
+#### <a name="change-error-path"></a> errorPath

 Default: `/forgot?status=invalid_sptoken`

-This is the URI we'll redirect a user to if they have arrived with an invalid `sptoken`.
+This is the path we'll redirect a user to if they have arrived with an invalid `sptoken`.

 <a href="#top">Back to Top</a>

-#### nextUri
+#### nextPath

 Default: `/login?status=reset`

-This is the URI we'll redirect the user to after they have successfully reset their account password.
+This is the path we'll redirect the user to after they have successfully reset their account password.

 <a href="#top">Back to Top</a>